 • VHP cycle performance

 • Fill/reject count

 All data is stored electronically in the memory of the SA25 and following batch completion, the data may be downloaded and printed for inclusion in batch documentation.
 The digital data is stored in accordance with Singota’s record retention policy.
 As required by FDA and EU guidelines, the control system is CFR Part 11 compliant.
 This electronic record-keeping relieves operators of much of the burden of manual record-keeping and all but eliminates the possibility of human entry errors for the parameters the machine measures and records.
 Additionally, this automation greatly reduces the size and complexity of batch records and hence simplifies post-manufacturing batch record review.

 In summary, Singota’s filling service featuring the Vanrx SA25 workcell provides its clients with a highly robust, repeatable aseptic filling process that can be ideal for virtually any clinical or small-volume therapeutic manufacturing need.

 Next in this series of articles, we will discuss how Singota uses pre-sterilized manufacturing components to enhance its aseptic filling operations and how this benefits its clients.

-For more information about Singota’s manufacturing, development, or supply chain services, please contact us at firstname.lastname@example.org or visit our service pages on our website www.singota.com/our-services.
+If you have any questions about Singota’s pharmaceutical contract manufacturing, development, or supply chain services, please contact us at firstname.lastname@example.org or visit our service pages on our website www.singota.com/our-services.